 3) to identify and stop any activity that Coinygram considers illegal, unethical, or legally actionable.

-5.4 Coinygram may, if so required under applicable Law, disclose the following information to the Director of the Financial Intelligence Unit-Malta, as appointed under the PMLR:
+5.4 Coinygram may, if so required under applicable Law, disclose the following information to the Director of the Financial Intelligence Unit-Lithuania, as appointed under the PMLR:

 1) Name, designation and address of the Designated Director, the Principal Officer and all Senior Management;

 2) User transactions listed in II(a)(ii) above by the 15th day of each succeeding month, or more frequently if so instructed by the authorities;

 3) User transactions listed in II(a)(iii) within seven working days of being satisfied that the transaction in question is suspicious in nature, or more frequently if so instructed by the authorities.

 5.5 Coinygram also compiles records and audit and compliance notes to determine the efficacy of its internal audit systems on an ongoing basis, and such notes are submitted to Coinygram’s audit committee on a quarterly basis for this purpose.

 6. Client Risk Categorization